yarlson/ftl/README.md

 #### Flags

-- `--skip-push`: Skip pushing images to the registry after building.
+- `--skip-push`: Skip pushing images to the registry (only applies when using registry-based deployment)

 #### Examples

-- Build and push all services:
+- Build all services (using direct SSH transfer):
   ```bash
   ftl build
   ```
-- Build all services but skip pushing to the registry:
+- Build all services but skip pushing to registry (when using registry-based deployment):
   ```bash
   ftl build --skip-push
   ```